SakibSaikia/SakibSaikia.github.io/_posts/2017-08-18-Going-Indirect-On-UE3.markdown

 }
 ```

 The following snippet is used to get screen bounds, and perfrom [HZB occlusion culling](http://blog.selfshadow.com/publications/practical-visibility/).
-The Z-Tests are reversed because we are using a [reverse Z floating point depth buffer](http://www.reedbeta.com/blog/depth-precision-visualized/).
+The Z-Tests are reversed because we are using a [reverse floating point depth buffer](http://www.reedbeta.com/blog/depth-precision-visualized/).

 ``` glsl
 bool GetScreenBounds(float3 CornerVerts[8], out float MaxZ, out float4 SBox)